adlnet/xAPI-Spec/xAPI.md

 include metadata in other formats stored at the URL of an identifier, particularly if that identifier was not coined for use with this specification.

-<a href="#verb-lists-and-repositories">As with Verbs</a>, we recommend
+<a href="#verb-lists-and-repositories">As with verbs</a>, we recommend
-that Learning Activity Providers look for and use established, widely adopted identifiers for all types of URI identifier other than Activity id.
+that Learning Activity Providers look for and use established, widely adopted identifiers for all types of URI identifier other than activity id.
 Where an identifier already exists, the Learning Activity Provider:

 * SHOULD use the corresponding existing identifier;
-* MAY create and use their own Verbs where a suitable identifier does not already exist.
+* MAY create and use their own verbs where a suitable identifier does not already exist.

 <a name="rtcom"/>